hugeterry/CoordinatorTabLayout/README.md

 [中文版文档](README_CN.md)

-CoordinatorTabLayout is a custom combination of controls, you can quickly achieve TabLayout and CoordinatorLayout combined style
+CoordinatorTabLayout is a custom composite control that quickly implements the combination of TabLayout and CoordinatorLayout.
-Inherited to CoordinatorLayout, CollapsingToolbarLayout contains the TabLayout in the CoordinatorLayout.
+Inherited to the CoordinatorLayout, in the following components used CollapsingToolbarLayout contains TabLayout.

 ![show](showUI/show1.gif)